How to Accept Credit Card Payments On Your Phone / Tablet

 Learn More

-Setting Up Online PayPal Payments With Invoice Simple
+Setting Up Online Payments With Invoice Simple

 1. If using the mobile app, open the settings found under this icon: